Percentiles. In Exercises 17–20, use the following radiation leve... | Channels for Pearson+

 Percentiles

 A percentile is a statistical measure that indicates the value below which a given percentage of observations in a group falls.
 For example, the 50th percentile (median) is the value that separates the higher half from the lower half of the data set.
-Understanding percentiles is crucial for interpreting data distributions and comparing individual scores to a larger dataset.
+Understanding percentiles helps in interpreting data distributions and comparing individual scores to a larger dataset.

 Data Distribution